renovatebot/renovate/lib/manager/buildkite/readme.md

 *If the package files contain language or platform restrictions, are these used in the lookup of package versions?*

 N/A

 ---

-*Are there any types of dependencies or types of versions that Renovate should ignore?*

-Those without versions.

----

-*Is this package manager used for applications, libraries, or both?
-If both, is there a way to tell which is which?*

-Everything can be thought of as an application and therefore can be pinned.

----